 Voice Fellowship Program

-The UPMC Voice Center strives to provide the most comprehensive Laryngology fellowship available to otolaryngologists in this country.
-The fellowship is comprised of a 12 month clinical training program encompassing all aspects of care of the larynx, pharynx and upper esophagus.
+The UPMC Voice Center strives to provide the most comprehensive fellowships available to otolaryngologists in this country.
+Two fellowships are offered.

 Specific aspects of the program include:

 - Cold knife and phonomicrosurgery for benign and malignant lesions